LucasDelfino92/morrowindsharp/moddingmw.md

 ### NEW MECHANICS

+From Daggerfall to Morrowind, plenty of mechanics were lost.
+In addition, existing mechanics don't work quite well.
+These mods bring back some mechanics present in Daggerfall and other popular RPGs, address some flaws in others, and overall contribute to a more interesting roleplaying experience.

 - [**Bed Buddies**](https://www.nexusmods.com/morrowind/mods/46632) by Merlord
 Prevents you from sleeping in owned beds unless the owner really likes you.
 Disposition requirement is based on your Personality.
 Attempting to sleep in an owned bed no longer triggers a crime, even if the owner doesn't like you.
 - [**Blight is Coming**](https://www.nexusmods.com/morrowind/mods/47649) by Half11